How Long Does Paint Last, and How Can You Tell If It’s Expired?

 Foul-smelling paint is usually due to bacterial growth.
 The last thing you want is a house that smells like rancid paint.
 Not only can expired paint smell bad, but it could also irritate your skin, nose, eyes, and throat, so it’s best to toss it out.

 If your paint doesn’t smell but has an unusual consistency, it can also make your home’s paint look like an eyesore.
-From lumpy paint to lackluster pigments, paint that’s old, dried, or faded is best left for the bins.
+From lumpy paint and lackluster pigments to color variations and poor adhesion, it’s best to hire a local waste removal service to dispose of paint that’s old, dried, or faded.

 Frequently Asked Questions